AOI: Context-Aware Multi-Agent Operations via Dynamic Scheduling and Hierarchical Memory Compression: Experiments

 \subsection{Datasets and Scenarios}

-We evaluated the proposed AOI framework using two complementary datasets encompassing both synthetic and real-world operational environments.
-The first, the AIOpsLab Simulation Environment, is a synthetic dataset specifically designed for controlled experimentation, consisting of 1,000 operational scenarios that span 50 distinct fault types.
-It covers a wide range of conditions, from isolated single-service failures to complex cascading faults, each annotated by domain experts with corresponding ground-truth resolution procedures and expected post-recovery system states.
-The second, the Real-world Log Corpus (Loghub Benchmark), was employed to assess the framework’s practical applicability.
-This dataset aggregates production logs from diverse domains, including distributed storage, microservices, and enterprise-scale systems.
-To ensure compatibility with the AOI task structure, the logs were preprocessed through anonymization, message parsing, and scenario segmentation.
-Across both datasets, the evaluation encompassed four representative categories of IT operational events: (1) Service Failure Recovery, including database connectivity disruptions, web server crashes, and microservice communication breakdowns; (2) Performance Degradation, characterized by CPU and memory bottlenecks, network latency spikes, and storage I/O constraints; (3) Configuration Drift, involving version mismatches, dependency conflicts, and runtime misconfigurations; and (4) Security Incidents, covering unauthorized access attempts, certificate expirations, and policy enforcement violations.
+We evaluate AOI on complementary simulated and real-world operational settings.
+The \textbf{AIOpsLab Simulation Environment} contains 1,000 fault-injection scenarios covering 50 fault types, ranging from isolated failures to cascading faults, each annotated with ground-truth resolutions and post-recovery states~\cite{AIOpsLab}.
+To assess practical applicability beyond simulation, we additionally use \textbf{Loghub}, which aggregates production logs from distributed storage systems, supercomputing systems, OpenStack deployments, and other enterprise infrastructures~\cite{Loghub}.
+Logs are preprocessed via anonymization, parsing, and scenario segmentation to align with AOI’s task structure.
+Across both datasets, evaluation focuses on four representative operational event categories: service failure recovery, performance degradation, configuration drift, and security incidents.